landakram/plotter-utils/README.md

 instructions that are centered and scaled.

 `do-record` can be used to record quil sketches as HPGL instructions.
-Sketches are scaled preserving aspect ratio to a plotter size of 11040x7721.
-This can be further scaled to the actual plotter size using IP and SC HPGL instructions.
+Sketches are not scaled, so the units in the outputted HPGL file are those used by quil.
+These can be further scaled to the actual paper size using IP and SC HPGL instructions.

 ```clj
 (defn draw-state [{:keys [x1 y1 x2 y2] :as state}]